 To date, our marketing activities have focused on raising awareness of the Argus II System with potential patients, implanting physicians, and referring physicians.
 Our marketing activities include exhibiting, sponsoring symposia, and securing podium presence at professional and trade shows, securing journalist coverage in popular and trade media, attending patient meetings focused on educating patients about existing and future treatments, and sponsoring information sessions for the Argus II System.
-In the United States, our efforts in 2017 will focus on media advertisements dedicated to RP patients and their families.
-These advertisements will be placed in geographic areas where we have Centers of Excellence committed to Argus II.
+In the United States, our efforts are currently focused on media advertisements dedicated to RP patients and their families.
+These advertisements are placed in geographic areas where we have Centers of Excellence committed to Argus II.